ollie314/datastax-eventsourcing/README.md

 	mvn clean compile exec:java -Dexec.mainClass="com.datastax.events.Main"  -DcontactPoints=localhost -DnoOfEvents=10000000

-To replay a sample event set
+To replay a sample event set, run

 	mvn clean compile exec:java -Dexec.mainClass="com.datastax.events.ReadEvents"  -DcontactPoints=localhost

+This replays 2 scenarios

+	1. Replay all events for a specified time range
+	2. Replay all events for a specified time range and a specific event type.

 To run the webservice

 	mvn jetty:run